OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 ---
-title: Copywriting
+title: Memo copywriting
 aliases: /memos/copywriting-reference/
 ---

-# Copywriting reference
+# Memo copywriting reference

 Each memo must be composed of the elements detailed below.
 You must follow this structure when writing your memos.